openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Device_Plugins.md

 | [Stateful models](../network_state_intro.md) | Yes | No | Yes | No |
 | [Extensibility](@ref openvino_docs_Extensibility_UG_Intro) | Yes | Yes | No | No |

-For more details on plugin specific feature limitation, see corresponding plugin pages.
+For more details on plugin-specific feature limitations, see the corresponding plugin pages.